IABTechLab/uid2docs/docs/sharing/sharing-tokenized-overview.md

 The UID2 token is designed so that even if the underlying raw UID2 remains the same, each time a UID2 token is generated from it, the token value is different.
 This means that the UID2 token can be seen by all but can only be used by UID2 participants that have access to the decryption key.

-For example, UID2 tokens are habitually passed through the bid stream from a publisher to a DSP.
+For example, UID2 tokens are regularly passed through the bid stream from a publisher to a DSP.
 Although a UID2 token might go through several parties, such as an SSP, it can be decrypted only by an authorized UID2 participant.
 On its journey through the bid stream, the UID2 token can safely pass through one or more intermediaries.

 The same is true in tokenized sharing scenarios between UID2 sharing participants.
 A UID2 token can be passed through non-UID2 participants.